tscl/tscl/src/compiler/README.md

 `(generate (abstract (parse (lex (preprocess source-file)))))`

-The tscl compiler is, conceptually, "a collection of modular and reusable" ([llvm.org](http://llvm.org/)) pieces of software, which may be composed to build an end-to-end pipeline, or may be used independently for any other purpose.
+The tscl compiler is, conceptually, "a collection of modular and reusable" ([llvm.org](http://llvm.org/)) pieces of software, which may be composed to build an end-to-end compiler pipeline.
+Or, pieces may be used independently for any other purpose.

 ## Front End